martinbudden/BabyCube/BC200/readme.md

 1. [Stage_5 assembly](#Stage_5_assembly)
 1. [Main assembly](#main_assembly)

+//!## Read this before you order parts

+The motor for the Z-axis has an integrated lead screw: in the *Parts List* the length specified is the length that protrudes from the motor.
+Some suppliers specify the total length of the lead screw, that is including the part that is inside the motor, so check how your supplier specifies the part before ordering.
+Another option is to order a motor with a lead screw that is too long and cut to size, not however that lead screws are made from hardened steel and cannot be cut with a hacksaw - an angle grinder is required to cut them.

+If you wish to use a Raspberry Pi (for running OctoPrint or Klipper),  note that there is not enough space for a full size Raspberry Pi (eg a Pi 4), but the smaller Pi 3A+ or Pi Zero 2W will fit.

 ## Tips for printing the parts

 The printed parts can be divided into two classes, the "large parts" (ie the left, right, top and back faces), and the